-With that in mind, let's dissect the topic and help you decide if a rent-to-own is, indeed, worth it.
+With that in mind, let's dissect the topic and get more familiar with the rent-to-own concept.

 Defining a Rent-to-Own